HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <div class="note">
   <h4><code>details</code> and <code>summary</code></h4>
   <p>One thing we were curious about, too, was use of <a href="https://html.spec.whatwg.org/multipage/rendering.html#the-details-and-summary-elements">the <code>details</code> and <code>summary</code> elements</a>, especially since 2020 <a href="https://caniuse.com/details">brought broad support</a>.
 Are they being used?
 Are they attractive for, even popular among authors?
-As it turns out, only 0.39% of all tested pages are using them—although it’s hard to gauge whether they were all used the correct way in exactly the situations when you need them, “popular” is the wrong word.</p>
+As it turns out, only 0.39% of all tested pages are using them—although it's hard to gauge whether they were all used the correct way in exactly the situations when you need them, "popular" is the wrong word.</p>
-  <p>Here’s a simple example showing the use of a <code>summary</code> in a <code>details</code> element:</p>
+  <p>Here's a simple example showing the use of a <code>summary</code> in a <code>details</code> element:</p>
 </div>

 <!-- Really part of the note above, but kept outside for simplicity: -->